SidSays/apex-trigger-framework/README.md

 <img width="992" alt="image" src="https://github.com/SidSays/apex-trigger-handler-helper-framework/assets/25760138/b3e6a4b5-c8af-4513-8c3c-e12819f8c9a0">

-### Step 2: Create a TriggerHandler Interface (i.e. Apex Class)
+### Step 2: Create a TriggerHandler Interface

 > NOTE: Only one is needed in every org.
 (Not per object).
 This is because we will have multiple Handlers in the org for each SObject.
-All those Handlers will refer to this interface.
+All those Handlers will implement this interface.

 ```
 public interface TriggerHandler {